-INQUIRIES Journal, formerly Student Pulse, is an open-access academic journal that highlights the work of students at the undergraduate level and above.
+INQUIRIES Journal is an open-access academic journal that highlights the work of students at the undergraduate level and above.
 The journal publishes work across a range of academic disciplines with a particular focus on the social sciences, arts, and humanities.

 Purpose and Philosophy

 Our goal is to provide a credible and accessible venue for the dissemination of the best student scholarship into the public, professional, and academic discourse.

 Let all with something to say be free to express themselves.
 The true and sound will survive.
 Frederick Siebert (1963)